5tefan0/Appendix-to-Reducing-Exploration-of-Dying-Arms-in-Mortal-Bandits/README.md

-# Appendix-to-Reducing-Exploration-of-Dying-Arms-in-Mortal-Bandits
+# Supplement-to-Reducing-Exploration-of-Dying-Arms-in-Mortal-Bandits
-Appendix to the paper "Reducing Exploration of Dying Arms in Mortal Bandits", published in the proceedings of UAI 2019
+Supplement to the paper "Reducing Exploration of Dying Arms in Mortal Bandits", published in the proceedings of UAI 2019